VladislavSW/BackgroundTask/README.md

 from the `scandiweb_background_task` database table.
 The cron job logic will create an object from the `handler` value and will run the `execute` method passing the `task` as an argument.

-The `handler` class must implement `Model\BackgroundTaskHandlerInterface`, otherwise, an exception will be thrown.
+The `handler` class must implement `Model\Handler\BackgroundTaskHandlerInterface`, otherwise, an exception will be thrown.

 In case if an action link should be used to download some file for example, use `Api\Data\BackgroundTaskActionLinkInterface`